 3 credit hours, 3 contact hours (Lecture: 3; Lab: 0); Semesters Offered: Fall.
-Prerequisite: Minimum grade of C in MUSI 102.

 A study of the history of music in Western Civilization from Antiquity through the Baroque Era.
 Significant emphasis is on the development of styles, compositional forms, notation, and scales, as well as social, cultural, political, and economic influences.